latex3/unicode-math/.github/CONTRIBUTING.md

+# Development guide for `unicode-math`

-# Guidelines for issues and pull requests
+This document covers both guidelines for issues and pull requests and the general development details of the `unicode-math` package.

 ## Issues

-Thanks for taking the time to report an issue!
-Any apologies that I take longer, sometimes *way longer*, than I should to address them.
+If you're reading this to find out more about reporting an issue in the package, thanks for taking the time!
+And apologies that I take longer, sometimes *way longer*, than I should to address them.

 There are two important key points for submitting an issue: